 We're called to do something...

-In 2015, 58% of the 5,200 visitors who came to the Next Step Community Resource Drop-In Center were homeless.
+Last year 53% of the 5,000 visitors who came to the Next Step Community Resource Drop-In Center were homeless.

-In the first three months of 2016, we met 130 non-duplicated homeless men, women, and children right here in Monroe.
+In the first nine months of 2017, 279 non-duplicated homeless men, women, and children have visited our Drop-In Center - right here in Monroe.

 In Monroe, as in most places in America, being homeless is a crime - there is no place you can legally set up your tent.

 Our favorite tiny house village is Opportunity Village in Eugene, Oregon.